Ja4e/AudioStreamer/README.md

 Supports other ASHA devices for volume control with provided bash script (volume.sh)

+I disliked how G.722 was made it was made within bluetooth le.
+It made the connection so spotty has heck.

 I would recommend using this:
 python connect2.py -d -r -rof